 How does digital content help you as a marketing manager?

-According to HubSpot, 47% of buyers engage with 3-5 pieces of digital content before directly engaging with a company.
+According to Ranksey, B2B buyers consume at least 13 pieces of content before making a purchasing decision.
 So what does that mean?
 It means that content is essential to any digital marketing strategy.
 Content can be used to engage with your audience and prospects at every step of the buying process.
-Below is a graphic that details this process, known as "The Buyers Journey".
+Below is a graphic that details this process, known as “The Buyers Journey”.

 There are also additional benefits that content can provide to you as a marketer beyond the buyer’s journey.